Robert Parish Was Still Putting Up Numbers In The NBA At Age 42

 What do you know about the the great and equally underrated Robert Parish?

 You probably know “The Chief” as 1/3 of the original Big 3 from the 80’s Celtics.
-You know he is a hall of famer and was a part of four NBA championships (last one was with Jordan in 97).
+You know he is a hall of famer and was a part of four NBA championships (you might not remember the last one with Jordan in 97).
 But the nine-time All-Star, who played for 21 (YES 21!) seasons is underrated because you never hear his name mentioned among the great centers.
-Now, I wouldn’t put him in the elite five (Wilt, Kareem, Russell, Hakeem & Shaq) or even elite 10 with centers like like Ewing, The Admiral and Moses Malone, but you will probably hear names like Alonzo and Deke before you hear the Chief in most great centers conversations; I have Parish ahead of those hall of famers and definitely ahead of any current center in the game, including Dwight Howard in his prime.
+Now, I wouldn’t put him in the elite five (Wilt, Kareem, Russell, Hakeem & Shaq) or even elite 10 with centers like like Ewing, The Admiral and Moses Malone, but you will probably hear names like Alonzo and Deke before you hear the Chief in most great centers conversations; I have Parish ahead of those hall of famers and definitely ahead of any current center in the game.

-If Parish wasn’t playing alongside double-double machines and unstoppable scorers like McHale and Bird, I believe Parish, who put up 19 & 10 for five straight seasons, could have been a 30 & 12 player for much of the 80s.
-He probably could have been a 20 & 8 player in his early 40’s too.
+If Parish wasn’t playing alongside double-double machines and unstoppable scorers like McHale and Bird, I believe Parish, who put up 19 & 10 for four straight seasons, could have been a 30 & 15 player for much of the 80s.
+He probably could have been a 15 & 8 player in his late 30s and early 40s too.
 Just think about this, in the final month of his 20th season — with the Charlotte Hornets — Parish started playing 30+ minutes a game and had a few these stat lines at the young age of 42!

 Now watch him play some great defense against a young Orlando Magic Shaq during Shaq’s most athletic days.